 B.A. in English Writing from Wheaton College

-Brown’s poetry, fiction, and nonfiction have been published in Transition Magazine, Tupelo Quarterly, The Portland Review, Cimarron Review, The Cresset, apt, Sojourners, RELEVANT, Ruminate, Warscapes, Dappled Things, Saint Katherine Review, Windhover, The Curator, Humane Pursuits, jmww, Literary Bohemian, Polaris (First Place Fiction Prize), and North Central Review, among others.
+Brown’s poetry, fiction, and nonfiction have been published in Transition Magazine, World Literature Today online, Tupelo Quarterly, The Portland Review, Cimarron Review, The Cresset, Sojourners, RELEVANT, Ruminate, Warscapes, Dappled Things, Saint Katherine Review, Windhover, The Curator, Humane Pursuits, jmww, Literary Bohemian, Polaris (First Place Fiction Prize), and North Central Review, among others.
 He has been nominated for a Pushcart Prize and anthologized in Best New African Poets 2015.

 “Winnower,” poetry collection, Wipf & Stock, 2013.